anesthetiize/SpotifyHosts/README.md

 # SpotifyHosts

+>Please note that this script is no longer maintained.
+>If you encounter a problem, feel free to raise an issue but expect delayed responses.

 Requirements:

 1. Being logged in as an administrator.
 2. Have the Execution-Policy set to unrestricted in order to run scripts.
 (Detailed steps below)
 3. Internet Access.
 4. Have the Spotify Windows client installed.
-5. [Optional but recomended] Have a logged in account in the client.
+5. [Optional but recomended] Have a logged in account in the Spotify client.
-6. Have the client closed.
+6. Have the Spotify client closed.

 How to use it: